-A water risk assessment of the school has been completed in April 2017 by Bison Assist (Lower site) of contractor and by Nemco in February 2011 (Upper site).
-Phil Hodgson is responsible for ensuring that the identified operational controls are being conducted and recorded in the school's water log book.
+A water risk assessment of the school has been completed in June 2023 by Bison Assist.
+The Site Manager is responsible for ensuring that the identified operational controls are being conducted and recorded in the school's water log book.